phil65/PrettyQt/README.md

 **PrettyQt** is a Python package that provides a pythonic layer on top of the GUI frameworks PyQt6 / PySide6.

+## Documentation
+The official documentation is hosted on Github Pages: https://phil65.github.io/PrettyQt/

 ## Main Features
   - Subclasses for almost all Qt classes, enriched with helper and __dunder__ methods to give a feel of a native GUI library.
   - more than 80 pre-defined widgets and layouts for common use cases